hodgiers/HW-Wireframe/README.md

 # HW-Wireframe
-Repo created for first HW assignment with GT
+Created as part of first homework assignment with GT coding camp